jonter/webfinansist/PLAN.md

 **DONE** 4.
 Refactor Code a little

-5. Add creation time for each list item and display them separatly in groups (each group divided by days):
+**DONE** 5.
+Add creation time for each list item and display them separatly in groups (each group divided by days):

 * II.
-Refactor code using webpack
+Refactor code using webpack divide it into modules

 * III.
 Add new feature: second section for tracking debts (borrowings and lendings)